DFE-Digital/buy-for-your-school/README.md

 [Keep a Changelog 1.0.0](https://keepachangelog.com/en/1.0.0/) format.
 Pull requests should not be merged before any relevant updates are made.

-## Releasing changes

-When making a new release, follow the [release process](doc/release-process.md).

 ## Architecture decision records

 We use ADRs to document architectural decisions that we make.
 They can be found in doc/architecture/decisions and contributed to with the [adr-tools](https://github.com/npryce/adr-tools).

-## Managing environment variables

-We use [Dotenv](https://github.com/bkeepers/dotenv) to manage our environment variables locally.

-The repository will include safe defaults for development in `/.env.example` and for test in `/.env.test`.
-We use 'example' instead of 'development' (from the Dotenv docs) to be consistent with current dxw conventions and to make it more explicit that these values are not to be committed.

-To manage sensitive environment variables:

-1. Add the new key and safe default value to the `/.env.example` file eg. `ROLLBAR_TOKEN=ROLLBAR_TOKEN`
-2. Add the new key and real value to your local `/.env.development.local` file, which should never be checked into Git.
-This file will look something like `ROLLBAR_TOKEN=123456789`

 ## Access